 Residential Mortgage Lending Course

 This course focuses on single-family home mortgages.
 Students learn about the process of residential lending from qualifying for loans to loan closing processes.
-This class covers the various residential loans available, such as FHA, 30-year, 15-year and ARM loans.
+This class covers the various residential loans available.
 Topics may also include foreclosure processes, mortgage insurance premiums and second mortgage structures.

 Commercial Mortgage Lending Course